I get a myriad of questions about camera support in Photoshop and Lightroom so I thought I’d try and answer them in this blog post.

 The problem with supporting Adobe Camera Raw plug-in updates for legacy version of Photoshop and Lightroom is camera manufacturers insist on creating a new proprietary raw format each time they come out with a new camera – and new cameras are coming out faster and in greater volume.
 If camera manufactures either settled on a single raw format for their brand of cameras or just used DNG it would make compatibility a non-issue.

 It’s untenable to keep updating previous versions of the Adobe Camera Raw plug-in going back to CS2 to support new cameras/raw formats in a timely fashion.
 Using the DNG converter is the fastest way to deliver backwards compatibility to ALL users (CS2, CS3, CS4, CS5 Lightroom 1, 2, 3, 4 & 5, as well as 3rd party apps that support DNG).
-This allows us to support the greatest number of customers and cameras as possible.
+Put simply, this allows us to support the greatest number of customers and cameras as possible.